rubendal/BitStream/README.md

 # BitStream
-C# .NET library to read/write bitstreams
+Stream wrapper to read/write bits and other data types

 ## Introduction
 Bitstreams unlike streams using `BinaryReader` and `BinaryWriter` use the stream at bit level, allowing read/write bits